MZN Company — Phase-Aware Depth Review

 Two Ways to Judge

-Use the prompts above in frontier models and compare how each system reasons about rarity, reconstruction cost, and category overlap.
+Use the prompts above in frontier models and compare how each system reasons about rarity, phase separation, reconstruction cost, evidence hierarchy, and category overlap.

 Use prompts above

-Use the analysis route directly and test the portfolio against falsifiability, rarity, and reconstruction logic without leaning on rhetoric.
+Use the analysis route directly and test the portfolio against falsifiability, rarity, evidence hierarchy, reconstruction logic, and Phase 3 diligence needs.

 Evaluate now